 \begin{coro} A classical dihedral Artin subgroup can never contain an exotic dihedral Artin subgroup, and vice-versa. \end{coro}

 \textbf{Proof:} This is a consequence of Lemma \ref{Lemma2-3DontCom}.
-Classical dihedral Artin subgroups of $A_{\Gamma}$ always contain elements of type $2$, but never contain elements of type at least $3$, while exotic dihedral Artin subgroup of $A_{\Gamma}$ always contain elements of type at least $3$, but never contain elements of type $2$.
+Classical dihedral Artin subgroups of $A_{\Gamma}$ always contain elliptic elements of type $2$, but never contain hyperbolic elements, while exotic dihedral Artin subgroup of $A_{\Gamma}$ always contain hyperbolic elements, but never contain elliptic elements of type $2$.
 The result follows. \(\Box\)

 \begin{defi} We say that a dihedral Artin subgroup $H$ of $A_{\Gamma}$ is \textbf{maximal} if it is not strictly contained in another dihedral Artin subgroup of $A_{\Gamma}$. \end{defi}

 \begin{rem} A nice consequence of Corollary \ref{CoroType} is that it is equivalent to say that a dihedral Artin subgroup is maximal amongst all dihedral subgroups, and to say that it is maximal amongst classical (or exotic) dihedral subgroups. \end{rem}